PointsBet Sportsbook Review

 PointsBet Sportsbook offers innovation and uniqueness, plus an exciting twist compared to traditional sports betting operators.
 While it is true that the old school sports bettors will find what they are looking for, PointsBet takes it a step further.
 Here, you can kick it up a notch by betting on the point spread or PointsBetting.

-Moreover, there's a fantastic new player offer of up to $1500 in Free Bets by using an exclusive code.
+Moreover, there's a fantastic new player offer of up to 5 x $50 in bet credits.
 I took PointsBet for a thorough test drive, so now I invite you to take an in-depth look under the hood.

 - Smooth in-play betting experience